 For reference of what is considered sufficient/appropriate substantiation and what is poor substantiation, please see the table below:

 |Examples of Sufficient Balance Sheet Substantiation||Examples of Insufficient/Poor Balance Sheet Substantiation|

 |Supplier invoices or statements||Payroll Deduction/Benefits Internal Receivable|

 |Aging Reports||Calculations in PDF format|

 Below is an example of the Excel document containing the organization’s balance sheet at year-end and the subsequent tabs housing substantiation documents for the non-system generated object codes .

 Campuses may have additional requirements and submission deadlines in place.
 Verify submission guidelines with the specific campus office and fiscal officer.

 This section outlines requirements and best practices related to balance sheet substantiation.
 While not required, the best practices outlined below allow users to gain a better picture of the entity’s financial health and help identify potential issues on a more frequent basis.
 This allows organizations to identify errors, mistakes, and pitfalls so that they can be remedied quickly and prevent larger issues down the road .

 - Run the balance sheet and perform a balance sheet substantiation review quarterly.

 - Provide substantiation for any non-system generated asset and liability object code balances on your balance sheet.
-The minimum university threshold for all balance sheet balances requiring substantiation is greater than $1,000,000.
+The minimum university threshold for all balance sheet balances requiring substantiation is noted in the fiscal year-end closing checklist.